Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 Now we need to register the new service named `TasksStoreManager` and `DaprClient` when the Backend API app starts up.
 Update the below file with the highlighted text as shown below.

 !!! note
-    Do not forget to comment out the registration of the `FakeTasksManager` service as we don’t want to store tasks in memory anymore.
+    Do not forget to comment out the registration of the `FakeTasksManager` service as we don't want to store tasks in memory anymore.

 === "Program.cs"